cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ```

-### Step 4: Recreate all VMs, for each deployment.
+### Step 4: Redeploy all VMs, for each deployment.

-The recreation of all VMs will remove the old NATS CA reference from their agent settings.
+Redeploying all VMs will remove the old NATS CA reference from their agent settings.
-To recreate the deployed VMs, please check the output of `bosh recreate -h` for options.

 ### Step 5: Clean-up